Appdynamics/url-monitoring-extension/README.md

 | caseInsensitiveSubstring | Case-insensitive match on the given string |
 | regex | Regular expression match |
 | word | Case-insensitive, but must be surrounded by non-word characters |

+Metrics for match pattern appears under the following path:

+ Site->Pattern Matches -> Name of MatchPattern(As specified in config.yml) -> Count

 ## Password Encryption Support ##